EarthAsylum/eacSimpleAWS/readme.txt

 __EventBridge Setup__

-There are several steps and configurations needed to get EventBride working properly.
+There are several steps and configurations needed to get EventBridge working properly.
 Below are the key components needed for proper configuration, other options may be set to your preferences/needs.

-In AWS EventBride:
+In AWS EventBridge:

 1. EventBridge -> Connections -> Create Connection